-- (i) a central writing webpage (Thesis Online Resources, accessible on your Moodle thesis module page and the All Biology Students 2024 Moodle page) where you will find multiple online resources to assist with completing your dissertation, including the many services offered by MU; - (ii) an online self-assessment tool 'Turnitin' (see below); and - (iii) a clear guide to what is, and is not, acceptable in terms of originality: the Maynooth University Department of Biology Plagiarism policy (see below).
+- (i) a central writing webpage (Thesis Online Resources, accessible on the All Biology Students 2024 Moodle page) where you will find multiple online resources to assist with completing your dissertation, including the many services offered by MU; - (ii) an online self-assessment tool 'Turnitin' (see below); and - (iii) a clear guide to what is, and is not, acceptable in terms of originality: the Maynooth University Department of Biology Plagiarism policy (see below).

-Please familiarise yourself with all of the above, and remember - it is mandatory to follow the guidelines for turnitin and plagiarism.
-You must not use any AI or LLM tool (eg Grammarly, ChatGPT etc) to prepare your thesis.
+Please familiarise yourself with all of the above and remember - it is mandatory to follow the guidelines for turnitin and plagiarism.
+You must not use any AI or LLM tool (e.g. Grammarly, ChatGPT etc) to prepare your thesis.